 There are pros and cons about living in the city, or simply living in an apartment.
 Many think this means you can’t have pets, for one, or at least not a dog, but that’s not quite true.
-There are countless dog breeds out there, and they’re all bred for different purposes ― different temperaments, different jobs, different sizes.
+There are countless dog breeds out there, and they’re all bred for different purposes.
+Different temperaments, different jobs, different sizes.

 What makes a good city living dog?

 You’d think it’s mostly about size, but size plays a surprisingly small part in whether or not a dog is suited for apartment living.
 Some bigger dogs can lounge around all day, while some smaller ones have boundless energy that needs to be dealt with.
 Is the dog quiet, or a barker?
 Neighbors on the other side of the wall may have something to say about the volume of a loud dog, at all hours of the day.
 Simply put, there are some breeds that are better suited for apartments and city living, than others.
-And in a lot of cases, it’s a matter of compromise, since very few dogs have the whole package of being small, quiet, and low-maintenance.
+And in a lot of cases, it’s a matter of compromise.
+Very few dogs have the whole package of being small, quiet, and low-maintenance.
 It’s often just a matter of deciding which aspects matter most to you.
 Therefore, some of these breeds hop between lists, given their very varied personalities and traits.

 Near the top of the list are some obvious choices.
 You’ve got the smaller lapdog breeds, like the Yorkshire Terrier, the Maltese, the Lhasa Apso, and the Cavalier King Charles Spaniel.
 These breeds have been shaped to be the ultimate companions, just as portable as they are loving and calm.
 They do well with city living, as they don’t need much space or exercise.
 They can be barky, though, and need a lot of mental stimulation.
-But even then, you don’t need a lot of space to even create something like a miniature version of an agility course, or teach your dog tricks, or exhaust them with some tug-of-war.
+But even then, you don’t need a lot of space to even create something like a miniature version of an agility course.
+Or maybe teach your dog tricks, or exhaust them with some tug-of-war.
 Other smaller breeds might work just as well, but tend to have a lot of attitude, instead.
 The Chihuahua is a good example; this tiny breed is often seen carried around, but has the personality of a much bigger dog.

 Perhaps the most popular city living dog is the Pomeranian.
 Aside from their adorable face and disposition, they’re actually quite independent.
 They need you to feed them and take them on walks, of course, but they’re otherwise pretty fine with being left alone during the day.
 They like being independent, but at the same time, they’ll cuddle up with you every chance they get.
 Just remember to brush that luscious, fluffy coat, lest you end up with your entire apartment covered in hair.